Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Analysis of the AML microbiome data

 In the AML microbiome study, $46$ patients received the high-intensity regimens, while the others received the low-intensity regimens.
 In the high-intensity regimen group, $39$ of patients used at least one broad-spectrum antibiotic, and $15$ of them developed infections.
 In contrast, in the low-intensity regimen group, $14$ of patients used at least one broad-spectrum antibiotic, and $8$ of them developed infections.
-We estimate the average treatment effect (ATE) of IC type on infection status using the Horvitz-Thompson estimator \citep{horvitz1952generalization} adjusted for age and gender, with a logistic regression model for the propensity score $\pr(Z=1|X)$.
-Analysis results show that after adjusting for age and gender, the high-intensity regimen is associated with $23.5\%$ (95\% confidence interval: $[-7.7\%,54.7\%]$) increase in infection rate; here the confidence interval is chosen to be the standard normal bootstrap confidence interval, and the number of bootstrap replications is $500$.
+We estimate the average treatment effect (ATE) of IC type on infection status using the Horvitz-Thompson estimator \citep{horvitz1952generalization} adjusted for age and gender, with a logistic regression model for the propensity score $\pr(Z=1|\bm X)$.
+Analysis results show that after adjusting for age and gender, the high-intensity regimen is associated with $23.5\%$ (95\% confidence interval: $[-8.1\%,55.1\%]$) increase in infection rate; here the confidence interval is chosen to be the standard normal bootstrap confidence interval, and the number of bootstrap replications is $400$.

-To investigate whether the effect of IC type on infection status is mediated through the gut microbiome features, we apply the proposed methods in Sections \ref{ss:estimation} and \ref{ss:testing} to estimate and test the mediation effect.
-Table \ref{table:estimate} shows the estimated values and the 95\% standard normal bootstrap confidence intervals for the IIE and IDE.
-These results suggest that the effect of IC type on infection status is mainly mediated through the changes in the gut microbiome profile, as the IIE is significantly different from zero at the significance level of $\alpha=0.05$, whereas the IDE is not.
-For comparison, we also show the estimated values and the 95\% standard normal bootstrap confidence intervals for the NIE and NDE in Table \ref{table:estimate}, from which we can get similar conclusions.
-It is not surprising to observe such results since most infections in patients during treatment are caused by commensal bacteria.
+To investigate whether the effect of IC type on infection status is mediated through the gut microbiome features, we apply the proposed method outlined in Sections \ref{ss:estimation} and \ref{ss:testing} to estimate and test the mediation effect.
+For comparison, we also implement the IPW-NIE-based method and the Sohn-NIE-based method, as introduced in Section \ref{sec:simu}.
+The corresponding approaches for estimating the natural direct effect (NDE) are referred to as the IPW-NDE-based method and the Sohn-NDE-based method, respectively.
+Table \ref{table:estimate} presents the estimated values and the 95\% standard normal bootstrap confidence intervals for mediation effects and direct effects.
+The results of the proposed method indicate that the effect of IC type on infection status is mainly mediated through changes in the gut microbiome profile.
+This conclusion is based on the finding that the IIE is significantly different from zero at a significance level of $\alpha=0.05$, while the IDE is not.
+In contrast, the results from the methods estimating natural effects suggest that neither the NIE nor NDE is significantly different from zero at $\alpha=0.05$.
+These discrepancies highlight the importance of accounting for the exposure-induced mediator-outcome confounder, antibiotic use, which cannot be ignored.